hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The `about`, `capabilities` and `catalog` endpoints just need to indicate `1200 - OK` or `1500 - Internal Server Error` since they do not take any request parameters.
 The `info` and `data` endpoints do take request parameters, so their status response must include `1400 - Bad Request` when appropriate.

-A response of "1400 - Bad Request" must also be given when the user requests an endpoint that does not exist.
+A response of `1400 - Bad Request` must also be given when the user requests an endpoint that does not exist.

 ## `status` Error Codes

 Servers may optionally provide a more specific error code for the following common types of input processing problems.
 For convenience, a JSON object with these error codes is given in [Appendix B](#appendix-b-json-object-of-hapi-response-and-error-codes).
 It is recommended but not required that a server implement this more complete set of status responses.
-Servers may add their own codes but must use numbers outside the 1200s, 1400s, and 1500s to avoid collisions with possible future HAPI codes.
+Servers may add their own codes but must use numbers outside the `1200`s, `1400`s, and `1500`s to avoid collisions with possible future HAPI codes.

 | HTTP code | HAPI status `code` | HAPI status `message`                          |
 |-----------|--------------------|------------------------------------------------|